1945 Japan–Washington flight: Flight

-The airmen drew up a "great circle" (shortest distance on the surface of a globe) flight plan that used the jet stream as a tailwind to help them get farther with less fuel, though the tailwind was not absolutely required.
+The airmen synthesized a "great circle" (shortest distance on the surface of a globe) flight plan that used the jet stream as a tailwind to help them get farther with less fuel, though the tailwind was not absolutely required.
 The plan was for each aircraft to make its own way over the Kamchatka Peninsula at the eastern edge of the Soviet Union, then over the Bering Sea to Nome, Alaska, and continue over Fairbanks, over the Canadian Rockies and much of Canada, over the Great Lakes, then on to Washington, D.C. near the Atlantic coast—a total of 6762 mi taking 26 hours in the air.
 This distance would not have broken the world's distance record then held by two Royal Air Force Vickers Wellesley aircraft that had flown from Ismaïlia, Egypt, to Darwin, Australia, in 1938, covering 7162 mi, but it was considered a good public relations stunt, good for the USAAF and the generals' images.

 On September 18, the airmen woke up very early to make final preparations.
 A weather observation aircraft took off an hour before the first B-29 to report the latest meteorological conditions along the path ahead.
 Dumbo and Super Dumbo aircraft (B-17s and B-29s rigged for air-sea rescue) stood by, on alert.
 With the airfield lit by truck headlamps, Number 1 commanded by Giles was first to take off, a little after 6:00 local time, as dawn began to glow in the east.
 Next, LeMay's ship took off at 6:15 am, 4:15 pm Eastern War Time in Washington, with Lieutenant Colonel Kingsbury at the throttles and First Lieutenant Potts at the controls.
 O'Donnell's Number 3 took off a few minutes later.
 The heavily loaded machines required every bit of the 8200 ft concrete runway to get airborne—and some of the gravel beyond—reaching 142 mph before lifting from the ground.
 All three bombers were expected to be in Washington by 5 pm the next day.